Qrlew/docs/index.md

 ## How does [qrlew](https://qrlew.github.io/) work?

 The [qrlew](https://qrlew.github.io/) library, solves the problem of running a SQL query with [DP](/definitions.md#differential-privacy-dp) guarantees in three steps.
 First the SQL query submitted by the [data practitioners](#data-practitioner) is parsed and converted into a [Relation](#qrlew-intermediate-representation), this [Relation](#qrlew-intermediate-representation) is an intermediate representation that is designed to ease the tracking of data types ranges or possible values, to ease the tracking of the [privacy unit](/definitions.md#datasets-and-privacy-units-pu) and to ease the rewriting into a DP *Relation*.
 Then, the rewriting into DP happens.
 Once the relation is rewritten into a DP one, it can be rendered as an SQL query string and submitted to the data store of the *data owner*.
 The output can then safely be shared with the *data practitioner*.
-This process is illustrated in figure~\ref{fig:process}.
+This process is illustrated in {numref}`fig_qrlew_process`.

 ### Qrlew Intermediate Representation